 When it comes to water damage in a condo, however, it begins to become more complicated.
-Identifying who is truly responsible for the water damage inside of a condo can be, sometimes, like a game of ping pong between homeowner’s/community associations, individual condo owners or homeowners and their insurance companies.
+Identifying who is truly responsible for the water damage inside of a condo can be, sometimes, like a game of ping pong between homeowner’s and community associations, individual condo owners, or homeowners and their insurance companies.

 Subrogating the Claim

 Although it is a common issue facing community associations across Florida, even association lawyers get confused with this sometimes.
 There are laws and amendments made all the time that continually change certain rules, shifting the responsibility, depending on where the damage really originated.
 The bottom line is this: it depends on the cause of the damage.
 Whether your association’s property insurance is notified of the water damage first or whether the condo owner’s or tenant’s insurance is notified first, the insurance company will proceed to subrogate the claim against all other policies in play.
 Water damage in a condo involves weighing the different policies against each other to see which party is responsible for paying for the damage, depending on how the damage occurred.

 Rule of Thumb

 As per Florida Statute 718.111(11)(f) the association is responsible for everything except the following, which is the unit owner’s responsibility: